davrussellnz/GPT-Scraper/README.md

 # GPT-Scraper
- Simple python web scraper that summarizes text from any URL
+Python web scraper that summarizes text from any URL